wezlu/imagemagick-aws-lambda-2/README.md

 # ImageMagick for AWS Lambda

+## Disclamer

+This is only a fork of the original ImageMagick layer by Gojko Adzic <https://gojko.net> adding freetype support.

 Scripts to compile ImageMagick utilities for AWS Lambda instances powered by Amazon Linux 2.x, such as the `nodejs10.x` or `nodejs12.x` or `python 3.8` runtime, and the updated 2018.03 Amazon Linux 1 runtimes.

 Amazon Linux 2 instances for Lambda no longer contain system utilities, so `convert`, `mogrify` and `identify` from the [ImageMagick](https://imagemagick.org) package are no longer available.

 ## Usage